-- to only let persons work on the robot system who are familiar with the fundamental regulations on occupational safety and accident prevention and who have been trained in handling the robot system by fruitcore robotics or by personnel authorized by fruitcore robotics. - to only let persons who have read and understood the AI to work on the robot system - to clearly determine the responsibility of the personnel for e.g. operating, repairing, and maintaining. - to supervise the safety-conscious behavior of the personnel. - to encourage the transport and operating personnel to wear protective clothing. - to provide the personnel with the necessary safety equipment.
+- to clearly determine the personnel's responsibilities for e.g. operating, repairing, and maintaining - to supervise the safety-conscious behaviour of the personnel. - to encourage the transport and operating personnel to wear protective clothing. - to provide the personnel with the necessary safety equipment.

-The operations manager must conduct checks as to the safety-conscious and danger-conscious behavior of the operating and maintenance personnel.
+The operations manager must conduct checks as to the safety-conscious and danger-conscious behaviour of the operating and maintenance personnel.